Course Delivery Policy

 Procedures for LOTE delivery

-Any new LOTE subject development must follow the Higher Education Subject Development Policy.
+Any new LOTE subject development must follow the Higher Education Subject Development, Delivery and Review Policy.

 All courses taught and assessed in LOTE must appoint external examiners for each subject and for the course as a whole, who will assess the quality of teaching, the translation of teaching materials, and the appropriateness of assessment materials.
 These external examiners must be fluent in both English and the language of delivery and assessment as well as be competent in the discipline area of the course or subject.